Click on name or image of writer/artist to access website

 MARIA DEASY, Director

 Maria Deasy has appeared Off-Broadway and in several films and television shows.
 Favorite performances include Tennessee Williams’ Something Cloudy, Something Clear at The Provincetown Tennessee Williams Festival and Nevrika in an adaptation of the short story, A Recluse And His Guest for The Drama League.
 Other New York credits include The Crucible at The Roundabout Theatre Company, The Importance of Marrying Wells at the Lucille Lortel Theatre, Snow at Theatre Under St. Marks, and The Blood Flow Thing at Poor Mouth Theatre Company.
 Among her film appearances are Aimy In A Cage starring Crispin Glover, Barry Levinson’s Sleepers, and starring roles in the award-winning short films Contact Zone and The Anniversary.
 She is the author of the plays, Mine and 11 Minutes In Macy’s, the latter which she co-produced as part of an evening of short plays called 7-Eleven.
-A graduate of Brown University, Maria is also the legal and compliance associate at the private equity firm, Rhône.
+A graduate of Brown University, Maria is also the Executive Office and Special Projects associate at the ACLU.
 While her parents harken from beautiful county Mayo, she is both a native New Yorker and a Jersey Girl.

 BRENDAN COSTELLO, Director